Car Rental Insurance Iceland: Do You Need It? How Does it Work?

 Gravel Protection

-Gravel Protection is a form of car rental insurance in Iceland that provides coverage for damages resulting from gravel and similar materials impacting the rental vehicle.
+Gravel Protection is a form of rental car insurance in Iceland that provides coverage for damages resulting from gravel and similar materials impacting the rental vehicle.
 Given the prevalence of gravel roads throughout the country, this type of insurance can be critical for those planning to rent a car and travel within Iceland.

 The potential for damage is not limited to driving directly on gravel roads.
 Rocks or gravel can get lodged in the tires of other vehicles that have been on such roads, and once these vehicles are back on paved roads, those stones can be flung out, potentially hitting your vehicle.
 Depending on the size of the rock and the speed of the vehicles, this can cause significant damage, particularly to the windshield.